docarray/docarray/docs/advanced/document-store/benchmark.md

 ````

 When we consider each query as a Document, we can convert the above metrics into query/document per second, i.e. QPS/DPS.
-Values are higher the better.
+Values are higher the better (except for `Recall@10`).
 The best performer of each task is highlighted with the bold font:

 ````{tab} Same HNSW parameters in QPS